- Height: 10-14 inches

 Perhaps it makes sense that all those German farmers and dog breeders didn’t like the Miniature Schnauzer as, well, something that wasn’t miniature.
 The pedigree of the Miniature Schnauzer, after all, goes to its dog breed parents: poodles and Affenpinschers.
 You can’t breed those two types of dog and expect to come out with a German Shepherd on the other end – even if you’re doing your breeding in Germany.

 So it makes sense that the Miniature Schnauzer’s coat, temperament, and size are all well in line with many smaller dogs.
 That means if you’re considering getting yourself a Miniature Schnauzer, you’ll have to be familiar with its individual characteristics.
-An article on the Miniature Schnauzer is as good a place to start studying as any.

 Food / Diet